readmeio/rdme/documentation/migration-guide.md

 ### Overview

 A [bi-directional syncing](https://docs.readme.com/main/docs/bi-directional-sync) workflow with [ReadMe Refactored](https://docs.readme.com/main/docs/welcome-to-readme-refactored) mostly eliminates the need for a tool like `rdme`.
 For syncing Markdown files, syncing API definitions, and managing project hierarchy (e.g., project versions and categories) with ReadMe Refactored, you'll want to set up bi-directional syncing.

+`rdme@10` is recommended for the following use cases:

-For more complex OpenAPI generation workflows, `rdme@10` can sync your API definition to your ReadMe Refactored-enabled project.
+- Syncing your API definition (generated via a build process and not tracked via Git) to your ReadMe Refactored-enabled project
+- Syncing Markdown files to the Changelog for your ReadMe Refactored-enabled project

 <!-- prettier-ignore-start -->
 > [!NOTE]